nmisyats/aurora/README.md

 The most basic training on a set of cameras would be done as follows:
 ```
-aurora train <model_name> path/to/config.yaml --cam-pos path/to/camera_position.dat --cam-dir path/to/camera/images --save recon.pth
+aurora train <model_name> path/to/config.yaml --cam-pos path/to/camera_position.dat --cam-dir path/to/camera/images --save model.pth
 ```
-The trained model will be saved as a self-contained file `recon.pth`.
+The trained model will be saved as a self-contained file `model.pth`.

-If a reference flux is available to compare the reconsutrction (simulated data) with, it can be added to the final flux plot by adding the following options:
+If a ground truth flux is available to compare the reconstruction with, it can be added to the final flux plot by adding the following options:
 ```
 --ref-flux path/to/flux.dat --ref-config path/to/flux_config.yaml